 We design three field experiments which address both issues.
 Similar to previous experiments, we set up a one-time job opportunity for a clerical task, and include gift treatments.
-Our experiments feature what we call a piece-rate design, in addition to the gift treatments, and a control treatment with no piece rate.
-Observing effort under different piece rates allows us to identify the cost of effort function, thus addressing the first issue noted above.
-In addition, we address the second issue by informing workers about the value of their work to the employer, or by ensuring that there is a natural measure for the value.
+Our experiments feature what we call a pay-rate design, which employs variation in pay rates for workers in addition to the gift treatments.
+Observing effort under different pay rates-financial rewards proportional to effort-allows us to identify the cost of effort function, thus addressing the first issue noted above.3 In addition, we address the second issue by informing workers about the value of their work to the employer, or by ensuring that there is a natural measure for the value.